marcocattai/MCCoreDataStack/README.md

 It is a very simple, thread safe, swift library that helps you dig into the CoreData Framework.
 I have created it for a personal project and it is on my personal library since February 2016.

-Here it might be useful to other developers that hopefully will contribute to it.
+This library has been used with success and it doesn't have any particoular issue.
+Here on github it could be be useful to other developers that hopefully will contribute to it.
 Feel free to create pull requests.
 Thank you in advance for that.

 ####MCCoreDataStackManager